tjcsl/gitbook/technologies/authentication/passcard/gpg-usage.md

 In this example, `0x67198197EBDE4957` is the key ID.
 By default, most installations of GnuPG will default to the short format which in this case is `EBDE4957`.

 GPG keys are shared publicly through GPG public key servers.
 Most of them automatically synchronize changes between each other.
-Popular key servers include `pgp.mit.edu`, `keys.gnupg.net`, and `keyserver.ubuntu.com`.
+Popular key servers include `keys.gnupg.net` and `keyserver.ubuntu.com`.
 A pool of many key servers can be referenced with `pool.sks-keyservers.net`.

 {% hint style="info" %}
 Once a key is on a public key server, it cannot be removed.
 IDs, signatures, and expiration dates can be added to keys on the key servers but not removed.